ibm-cloud-docs/fortigate-10g/explore-firewalls.md

 The following alternatives help you migrate to a suitable firewall offering:

 1. Recommended option:
+   * Migrate to virtual firewall in IBM Cloud VPC.
+For more information see, [IBM Cloud VPC firewall options](/docs/classic-to-vpc?topic=classic-to-vpc-vpc-firewall-options).
    * Migrate to the Fortinet Virtual Firewall (vFSA).
 See [Getting started with vFSA](/docs/vfsa?topic=vfsa-getting-started-vfsa) and [license types](/docs/vfsa?topic=vfsa-getting-started-vfsa#choosing-vfsa-license).
    * Use Forti-Converter Service that is included in the enterprise license to migrate security policies and configurations from Fortinet hardware to the Fortinet virtual appliance.
       * Register an account in the [FortiConverter Service](https://service.forticonverter.com/){: external} for customer self-managed service.